Sammaye/MongoYii-test/protected/extensions/MongoYii/readme.md

 	$c->toArray();

-### Important for Contributors

-If you are intending to contribute changes to MongoYii I should explain my own position on the existance of the `EMongoCriteria` class.
-I, personally, believe it is not needed.

-There are a number of reasons why.
-In SQL an abstraction is justified by, some but not all, of these reasons:

-- Different implementations (i.e. MySQL and MSSQL and PostgreSQL) creates slightly different syntax
-- SQL is a string based querying language as such it makes sense to have an object oriented abstraction layer
-- SQL has some rather complex and difficult to form queries that would make an abstraction layer useful

-MongoDB suffers from none of these problems; first it has an OO querying interface already, secondly it is easy to merge different queries together simply using `CMap::MergeArray()` and most of all it has only one syntax since MongoDB is only one database.
-On top of this, due to the way MongoDBs querying is built up this class can actually constrict your querying and make life a little harder and maybe even create unperformant queries (especially due to how difficult it is to do `$or`s in this class).

-As such I believe that the `EMongoCriteria` class is just dead weight consuming memory which I could use for other tasks.

-This extension does not rely on `EMongoCriteria` internally.

-So I expect all modifications to certain parts of MongoYii to be compatible with and without `EMongoCriteria`.

 ## Covered and Partial Queries

 When you do not wish to retrieve the entire document you can instead just return a partial result.